jfrog/vault-plugin-secrets-artifactory/README.md

     sha_256="$(sha256sum path/to/plugin/directory/artifactory | cut -d " " -f 1)" \
     command="artifactory"
 ```

+> **Note**
+> This checksum above is provided for illustration purpose and does not validate your binary.
+It should **not** be used for production environment.
+At minimum, you should use the checksum provided as [part of the release](https://github.com/jfrog/artifactory-secrets-plugin/releases).

 You can now enable the Artifactory secrets plugin: